lherrman/museg/README.md

 # MuSeg Audio Annotation Tool

-MuSeg is a powerful and intuitive audio annotation tool designed for segmentation and labeling of audio files for machine learning datasets.
-Built specifically for researchers, data scientists, and ML engineers who need to create labeled training data from audio content.
+MuSeg is a intuitive audio annotation tool designed for segmentation and labeling of audio files for machine learning datasets.

 ## Features